demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

     This is your private key, include the headers.

-5. Next, go to Azure Portal → App registrations → Select your app → Certificates & secrets → Certificates.
+5. Go to Azure Portal → App registrations → select your app → Certificates & secrets → Certificates.
 Click “Upload certificate”.

-6. Select your public certificate, the file with the name **MyXSOARApp.crt** (not the .key file).
-Click on "Add".
+6. Select your public certificate file named **MyXSOARApp.crt** (do not select the .key file) and click "Add".

-7. Paste the private key and the certificate thumbprint to the instance configuration in XSOAR/XSIAM and click on "Test".
+7. Paste the private key and the certificate thumbprint into the instance configuration in XSOAR/XSIAM, then click "Test".

 ## Authorization Code flow
 Some Cortex XSOAR/XSIAM Microsoft integrations (e.g., Microsoft Graph Mail Single User) require authorization on behalf of a user (not admin consent).
-For more information about this authorization flow, refer to the [authorization code flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).
+For more information about this flow, see the [authorization code flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 When configured using this flow, the integration operates under the user’s context, allowing actions based on the signed-in user’s permissions.
 This flow uses delegated permissions, which are defined in the Azure application configuration in the Azure Portal.
 The user who authenticates must have the same roles and permissions as those granted to the application.
-These permissions determine which actions the user can perform through XSOAR/XSIAM commands, according to their privileges within the organization or tenant.
+These permissions determine which actions the user can perform through XSOAR/XSIAM commands according to their privileges within the organization or tenant.

 For this flow, the Tenant ID, Client ID, Client secret and Redirect URI are required for the integration.
 You can get those values from the Azure Portal under the application information.
 Follow these steps:

-1. In your app, click **Authentication** > **Platform configurations** > **Add a platform.** Choose **Web** and add [Redirect URI](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).
+1. In your app, click **Authentication** > **Platform configurations** > **Add a platform.** Choose **Web** and add a [Redirect URI](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).
-The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
+The Redirect URI is the address where Azure AD sends the login response.
 If you are not sure what to set, you can use `https://localhost`.
 2. Enter your redirect URI in the *Redirect URI* parameter field in the instance configuration in XSOAR/XSIAM.
 3. Go to "Overview" section.
-Copy the "Application (client) ID" and paste it under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
+Copy the "Application (client) ID" and paste it in the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
-4. Copy the "Directory (tenant) ID" and paste it under the Token/Tenant ID parameter field in the instance configuration in XSOAR/XSIAM.
+4. Copy the "Directory (tenant) ID" and paste it in the Token/Tenant ID parameter field in the instance configuration in XSOAR/XSIAM.
-5. In the application cofiguration go to "Certificates & secrets" and click on "New client secret", click on "Add" and copy the secret **value**.
-Paste it under the Client Secret parameter field in the instance configuration in XSOAR/XSIAM.
+5. In the application configuration go to "Certificates & secrets", click "New client secret", then "Add".
+Copy the secret **value** and paste it under the Client Secret parameter field in the XSOAR/XSIAM instance configuration.
 6. Select the ***Use a self-deployed Azure Application*** checkbox in the integration instance configuration.
 7. Save the instance.
-8. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow the instructions:
+8. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow these instructions:
     >1.
-Click on the [login URL]() to sign in and grant Cortex XSOAR permissions for your Azure Service Management.
+Click the [login URL]() to sign in and grant Cortex XSOAR permissions to access your Azure Service Management.
     You will be automatically redirected to a link with the following structure:
     ```REDIRECT_URI?code=AUTH_CODE&session_state=SESSION_STATE```
     >2.
 Copy the `AUTH_CODE` (between the `code=` prefix and the `session_state` prefix)